bwohlberg/sporco/docs/source/install.rst

 <https://github.com/pydata/numexpr>`_ is not required, but some
 functions will be faster if it is installed.
 If module `mpldatacursor
 <https://github.com/joferkington/mpldatacursor>`_ is installed,
-:func:`.util.plot` will support the data cursor that it provides.
+:func:`.plot.plot` will support the data cursor that it provides.

 Installation of these requirements is system dependent.
 Under a recent version of Ubuntu Linux, the following commands should be sufficient